Germinating the seeds

 If your tap water is very high in minerals (or "hard") i recommend using bottled spring water or rain water.

-Fertilizing -- For the first month, it's best to use a liquid fertilizer using a very dilute dose (1/8 strength).
+Fertilizing -- For the first 6 weeks, it's best to use a liquid fertilizer using a very dilute dose (1/8 strength).
 Hydroponic fertilizer works well for this, because it is easily absorbed and complete.
-After the first month, feed about every 2 months with a slow-release (pelleted or organic) fertilizer, or feed monthly with a liquid fertilizer at half strength.
+After 6 weeks, you may switch to a granular fertilizer if you prefer.
+Choose one with micronutrients, and follow the dosage on the package.

 Transplanting -- When your plants are 2-3 months old, you may gently transfer them to a larger pot.
 Water the soil first, and avoid letting the soil ball break apart, which can damage the roots.
 After transplanting, give no sun or liquid fertilizer the first week.

-Dormancy - The plant tends to most or all of its leaves in winter.
+Dormancy - The plant tends to drop most or all of its leaves in winter, if temperatures are cool.
 Be careful not to overwater during this time.

-Pests to watch for - whitefly, aphids, scale (little lumps on the stems or leaves), mealybugs.
-Watch for any bugs that typically affect your other plants.
+Pests to watch for - Watch for any bugs that typically affect your other plants.

 If you have any questions, feel free to email me.